 Don't forget to bring a camera to capture some of the most beautiful landscapes in the nation!

-While you'll have to purchase a ticket to see the whole Dixie Stampede show, you can always visit with the stars of the show at their stables.
-Located right next to the Dixie Stampede arena, you can see beautiful Quarter Horses, Palominos, Belgians, and Tennessee Walking Horses up close at the Dixie Stampede Horse Walk for absolutely free.
+While you'll have to purchase a ticket to see the whole Dolly Parton's Dixie Stampede dinner show, you can always visit with the stars of the show at their stables.
+Located right next to the Stampede arena, you can see beautiful Quarter Horses, Palominos, Belgians, and Tennessee Walking Horses up close at the Dixie Stampede Horse Walk for absolutely free.

 10. Treasuring the Word Rare Bible & Book Museum

 Please note: This attraction is no longer open.

 Tucked away in nearby Sevierville, TN you'll find this small museum with an impressive collection of rare bibles and other religious texts.
 For such a small attraction, this museum is both informative and fascinating with some bibles dating back to the 1500s.